tasdikrahman/tasdikrahman.me/_posts/2017-06-28-Week-3-and-4-delving-deeper-GSoC-2017-oVirt.md

 My current installation of irssi is there on my VPC hosted on linode.
 For logging my chat's and conversations, I have setup logrotate daemon to log the channels and private chats in their respective directories.

 So what does it look like?
-Definitely a huge shift from the webchat interface and more customizable.
+Definitely a huge shift from the web chat interface and more customisable.

 <center><img src="/content/images/2017/06/irssi_tmux.png"></center>

 I love the current setup.
-Just one thing which I think is missing out from here is that I would like to get a nitification when I get a message or someone mentions my name in a channel.
+Just one thing which I think is missing out from here is that I would like to get a notification when I get a message or someone mentions my name in a channel.
 Will have to look that up.

 You can try [Limechat](limechat.net/mac/) if you are on a MAC.